Ludoviccccc/ExplorationSimu3/README.md

 We want to observe relevant data that provides material for analysis of sources of interference.

-We make the hypothesis that the simulator is a white box.
-The following will be accessible:
+The simulator is a white box.
+The following is accessible:
 * The exact queue contents of the ddr is avaible for every cycle
 * Acces to *miss* and *hit* information for every cycle.
 * Statuses of every cache line